emmahsax/Introduction-to-LightTable/README.md

   :dependencies [[org.clojure/clojure "1.3.0"]])
 ```

-Change your project.clj file so it looks like this:
+Change your project.clj file by adding the expectations library and autoexpect plugin, so that it looks like this:

 ```bash
 (defproject test-project "1.0.0-SNAPSHOT"